 If the new product is a disruptive innovator, then ensuring that it gains maximum traction in the market becomes a critical task.
 Capturing market share means that copycats find it that much more difficult to gain traction.

-Product Life Cycle Stage 2: Growth Phase
+Product Life Cycle Phase 2: Growth Stage

 Once a product has been successfully introduced into the market and has survived, it reaches the growth phase.
 This is good news because it means that people want the product and are willing to pay for it!
 It also means you'll need to ramp up your marketing efforts.

 The focus in the growth phase is on rapidly gaining new customers and increasing market share as quickly as possible.
 Existing users might promote your product by using it or talking about it, which is great because word-of-mouth is the best possible promotion strategy.